Escanord/Intersection_Features/README.md

 # Knowledge Graphs Can be Learned with Just Intersection Features
-> This is the official codebase for our paper "Knowledge Graphs Can be Learned with Just Intersection Features" ([OpenReview](https://openreview.net/forum?id=)).
+> This is the official codebase for our paper "Knowledge Graphs Can be Learned with Just Intersection Features".
 Should you need to cite our paper, please use the following BibTeX:

 ```
 @inproceedings{le2024intersectionfeatures,